 Call for Proposals

-This year's winners of the MD Anderson RNA Center Awards of Excellence in RNAi and ncRNA Research have been announced.
-Read more.
+For information on current winners of the UT MD Anderson RNA Center Awards of Excellence in RNAi and ncRNA Research click here.

 The Center for RNA Interference and Non-Coding RNAs (RNA Center), hosted in the department of Gynecologic Oncology & Reproductive Medicine, is the latest of centers in the Red and Charline McCombs Institute for the Early Detection and Treatment of Cancer.
 The RNA Center’s mission is to gain insights into the role of newly discovered RNAs in cancer initiation, progression and dissemination, focusing on early detection, biomarker identification and development, and new treatments based on siRNA, miRNA, and other ncRNAs.
 The focus of the RNA Center is to develop collaborations and work towards developing specific projects to fulfill the mission of developing ncRNAs and RNAi based therapeutic applications.